-The International Book Club for Schools is a chance for you to explore foreign-language books which have been translated into English with other like-minded, literature-loving students.
-No knowledge of the original language is required to take part!
+The International Book Club for Schools is a model for young people to explore foreign-language books which have been translated into English with other like-minded, literature-loving students.
+No knowledge of the original language is required to take part.

 Our Book Club for Schools Guide is a PDF information pack designed to help sixth-formers and/or teachers set up an international book club at their schools.
 It includes information about how to set up and run a club, and detailed guides to several books that you might choose to discuss.